Japan

 Day 1: Start Kyoto

 With about 2,000 temples, shrines and gardens, Kyoto is a treasure house of Japan’s cultural heritage and remains one of the most fascinating cities in Asia.
 Unlike many other Japanese cities, it escaped the ravages of both the Second World War and modern urban development, keeping intact much of the spirit and architecture of traditional Japan.
-You are free to arrive at the start hotel anytime today.
+You are free to arrive at the start hotel anytime today during the day.
 This evening, there is a briefing with your leader.
 Accommodation: Hotel Resol Kyoto Trinity Oike Fuyacho (or similar)

 You stay at Hotel Resol Kyoto Trinity Oike Fuyacho.